What Are The Wind Energy Facts On The Renewable Wind Energy Industry?

 Wind energy facts – size of the industry

 In 2005 some 235,000 people were employed in the wind industry – and that is not counting politicians!
+By 2008, some 400,000 are employed in this industry.

 Wind energy facts - Where is it used?

-Europe is the biggest user of wind energy of all continents, representing 55% of global wind energy capacity with Germany and Spain the leading European countries.
+In 2005 Europe was the biggest user of wind energy of all continents, representing 55% of global wind energy capacity with Germany and Spain the leading European countries.By 2008 the US has that distinction.

 Wind energy facts – What does it cost?

 Wind power costs are falling due to economies of scale and new technology.
 In 2005 the cost of wind energy was one-fifth its cost in 1999 and some say that USA wind power is now lower than that of fossil-fuel energy generation.
-The high cost of oil has of course had a major impact here.
+The rising cost of oil has of course had a major impact here.

 With further developments in wind energy technology and scale, its cost is expected to continue to drop.